AnanthaBabuP/CSS-HTML-JAVASCRIPT/JQUERY_README.md

             $('Selector').after(content,[content]);

     2.Traversing Ancestors:
-        The method casn be used to find a PArent,grandparent,great-grandparent Three Methods: Refer To Code
+        The method casn be used to find a Parent,grandparent,great-grandparent Three Methods: Refer To Code
             1.parent()
             2.parents()